DMIT-2018/dmit-1232-Take-Home/Linq-Part-1/Readme.md

 ![Grocery List ERD](grocerylist_erd.png)

 1. You are managing the inventory for a grocery store.
-You need to find all products that belong to the "Vegetables" category and have a price that is greater than 3 dollar.
+You need to find all products that belong to the "Vegetable" category and have a price that is greater than 3 dollar.
 List the Product IDs, Descriptions, Size and Price of all products.
 Order by price.

     ![Vegetables Category](q1.png)